Myraida Chaves: Show business career

 Around that era, Chaves became an activist and she was active on media campaigns such as the anti-drug campaign, Dile Que No a Las Drogas (Say No To Drugs).
 Chaves also recorded a number of infomercials.
 Around that era also, she recorded a video named Nueva Ola Portoricensis (Puerto Rican New Wave), and started presenting, on Puerto Rican television, a mini-show aimed at educating Puerto Ricans about the history of television, named 45 Años de Historia (45 Years of History), which was produced by Paquito Cordero.
 The latter show lasted until July 4, 1999, when a special transmission was televised.

 Towards the turn of the century, Chaves moved to WIPR, where she became a radio show host, on a show named Hoy 940 (Today 940).
 She then joined WIPR's television arm, WIPR-TV, canal 6, where, from March 12, 2002, she joined actress Linnette Torres on a program named En Tod@s (In Everything).

 Myraida Chaves kept busy through the 2000s, her canal 6 show, En tod@s changing its name to Contigo (With You), with another Puerto Rican journalist, Isamari Castrodad, joining Chaves and Torres on-camera, while Chaves continued furthering her radio hosting career, on a show named Con El Pie Derecho (On The Right Side, but which literally translated to With the Right Foot instead) on a station named Magic 97.3, where she was, again, joined by Braulio Castillo, hijo.

 In 2014, Chaves began a show named Uno a Uno (One on One), which was shown on canal 6.
 In this show, she became an interviewer and was able to interview several show business figures on national television.
 She also returned to theater as an actress, participating with Castillo, hijo, Castillo's brother Jorge Castillo, Marisol Calero, Lizmarie Quintana and Cristina Soler in a play named Aqui No Hay Quien Viva!
 (This Place is Impossible to Inhabit!).

 During 2017, Chaves was named director of the Centro de Bellas Artes Angel O. Berrios in Caguas, Puerto Rico.
 Her period as director of that center was challenging: six months after her appointment, the center was impacted by hurricanes Irma and María.
 Chaves quickly began rehabilitating the center and soon after, it reopened for theatrical productions.

 Health problems and death

 Myraida Chaves was diagnosed with cancer late in her life.
-She received medical treatment both at Pavia and HIMA hospitals (the former in San Juan, the latter in Caguas), before passing away on April 22, 2021.
+She received medical treatment both at Pavia and HIMA hospitals (the former in San Juan, the latter in Caguas), before dying on April 22, 2021.

 Some 30 years before, Chaves had suffered from cervical cancer but at that time, she had recovered.